JoeyBernhardt/Nutrient_analysis/rarefaction_practice.md

 suppressPackageStartupMessages(library(vegan))
 ```

-Examples from Jenna Jacob's website
+Examples from Jenna Jacob's website (can skip below to my nutrient data if wanted!)

 ```r
 # ##### Examples from Jenna Jacob's website: